 - 1. 4-H members must be currently enrolled in the Kansas 4-H SpaceTech project to exhibit in this division. - 2.
 Each exhibitor may enter one robot per class.
 Exhibit must have been constructed and/or completed during the current 4-H year. - 3.
 Each robot must be free-standing, without the need for additional supports in order to be moved or exhibited. - 4.
-Robot dimensions should not exceed 2 feet high, by 2 feet wide, by 2 feet deep.
-Weight may not exceed 15 pounds. - All electric components of the robot must be adequately covered or concealed with a protective enclosure.
-Paper is NOT considered an adequate enclosure or covering for electrical components. - 6.
-Robots may be powered by an electrical, battery, water, air or solar source only.
+Robots must have automated reticulated structures (arms, wheels, grippers, etc.).
+Game consoles that display on a screen are not considered robots and should either be entered in computer systems division or energy management project.
+Robots requiring no assembly, just programming, such as Ozbots, are considered computer system projects as the skill is focused on the programming not on the construction of the robot.